 Failure to Adopt Policy.
 Although the statute requires a collection policy, it does not provide a penalty for failing to do so.
 However, if an association without a collection policy tried to collect late fees against delinquent members and foreclose on units, it would likely lose a legal challenge.

 Court Decision.
 In an unpublished decision involving the collection of delinquent assessments, the Court of Appeals noted that before an association can record a lien on a property to collect delinquent assessments it must, among other things, notify the owner in writing of the association's collection practices.
 In the Gurich case, the delinquent owner testified that she had not received the association's collection policy.
 The court found that the board could not provide sufficient evidence that it had sent her the policy.
 Accordingly, the lower court's award to the association of $41,818.29 plus fees and costs of $15,451.25 was reversed.
 In addition, the association had to pay the delinquent owner's costs on appeal.
 (T.D.
 Service v.
 Gurich.)

 Distribute Annually.
 Associations must disclose their policies and practices in enforcing lien rights and other legal remedies for collecting delinquent assessments such as money judgments and suspension of privileges.
 Their policy must be annually delivered to the members not less than 30 days nor more than 90 days immediately preceding the beginning of the association's fiscal year.
 (Civ.
 Code § 5310; § 5730.)

-This notice requirement is somewhat general in nature but does review many of the specific code sections controlling collection of delinquent assessments.
-Section (a)(7) requires distribution of "A statement describing the association's policies and practices in enforcing lien rights or other legal remedies for default in the payment of assessments."
+This notice requirement is somewhat general but does review many of the specific code sections controlling the collection of delinquent assessments.
+Section (a)(7) requires the distribution of "A statement describing the association's policies and practices in enforcing lien rights or other legal remedies for default in the payment of assessments."